Daniel-Tomov/noGreenBlocks/README.md

 /nogreenblocks reload     Reloads the config

-I edited the code from a different plugin's source code.
+I reused the code from a different plugin's source code.